open-infra-learning/blog/content/posts/flyte/flyte-overview/index.en.md

 But in practice, building and managing these pipelines is far from simple.
 Developers often face two major problems:

 1. **Multi-cluster deployment** - Reliably ship code to production at scale, without endless manual fixes
+    - 🤕 **Wihtout Flyte**: User need to manually setup clusters for different domains (e.g. development and production), and need to take care of moving workflow between domains and clusters.
+    - 😄 **With Flyte**: Simply execute the workflow with arguments `--domain` specifying "development" or "production", Flyte will determine where to run the code for you!
+If any node failed, Flyte will automatically transfer the workflow to other available nodes!
 2. **Data flow** - Ensure data moves smoothly across a complex workflow of preprocessing, model training, serving, and evaluation
+    - Without Flyte:
+    - With Flyte:

 To address these pain points, Lyft created Flyte [3], an open-source orchestration platform designed to support tens of thousands of AI pipelines at scale.

+## Features

 Flyte tackles five specific challenges that AI teams commonly face:

 1. **Scalability** - Handle massive growth in requests and data with efficient concurrency
+    - Buliding upon Kubernetes, Flyte is deeply integrated with it and can assign and move workflows between clusters with ease, being able to handle scaling and node failure cases.
 2. **Reusability** - Reuse components across pipelines and business units, avoiding “reinventing the wheel."
+    - Caching the output of tasks for re-using to save time and compute resources
 3. **Reproducibility** - Ensure experiments can be replicated by mirroring dev environments in production
+    - Flyte enables users to set the packages and resources needed for the task, which can be used accross any clusters, ensuring the consistency to the result.
 4. **Maintainability** - Operate and update thousands of pipelines with ease
+    - Exposes simple SDK interface and separates workflow management from execution, allowing users to define workflows once in a central location and run them across multiple compute clusters as needed.

+![multi-region routing](./img/multi_region-routing.png "Figure 2.
+Flyte multi-region routing setup (Credit: [4])")

 5. **Extensibility** - Integrate smoothly with third-party tools and services
+    - Enable running tasks on popular data platforms like Databricks, Snowflake, and AWS Batch while still providing centralized workflow management, monitoring, and error handling

 Today, Flyte is trusted by leading companies such as Tesla, Spotify, LinkedIn, and Toyota, and runs over 30 million tasks per day.
 For example, in a recent LinkedIn Engineering blog [4], the team unveiled their next-generation AI pipelines powered by Flyte, achieving 20–30× faster training and launch times, while enabling them to train models 200× larger than before.

-## Flyte Features

-This section highlights key Flyte features with brief overviews.
-Detailed articles covering each topic will be published in future articles.

-- **Output caching** - Flyte automatically saves task results.
-When the same task runs again with identical inputs, Flyte reuses the cached output instead of re-executing the task, saving time and compute resources.
-- **Workflow versioning** - Flyte creates immutable versions of workflows, allowing different versions to run simultaneously without conflicts.
-When updating workflows, unchanged tasks can still reuse their cached results, avoiding unnecessary re-execution.
-- **Multi-cluster management** - Flyte separates workflow management from execution, allowing you to define workflows once in a central location and run them across multiple compute clusters as needed.

-![multi-region routing](./img/multi_region-routing.png "Figure 2.
-Flyte multi-region routing setup (Credit: [4])")

-- **Automatic recovery** - When servers fail or need maintenance, Flyte automatically moves tasks to working machines.
-Tasks can resume from where they left off instead of starting over, minimizing lost work.
-- **Connect external services** - Flyte can run tasks on popular data platforms like Databricks, Snowflake, and AWS Batch while still providing centralized workflow management, monitoring, and error handling.

 ## How to Run a Workflow in Flyte?